Switzerland: Media

 The government exerts greater control over broadcast media than print media, especially due to financing and licensing.
-The Swiss Broadcasting Corporation, whose name was recently changed to SRG SSR, is charged with the production and distribution of radio and television content.
+The Swiss Broadcasting Corporation, an EBU member, whose name was recently changed to SRG SSR, is charged with the production and distribution of radio and television content.
 SRG SSR studios are distributed across the various language regions.
-Radio content is produced in six central and four regional studios while video media are produced in Geneva, Zürich, Basel, and Lugano.
+Radio content is produced in six central and four regional studios while video media are produced in Geneva, Zurich, Basel, and Lugano.
 An extensive cable network allows most Swiss to access content from neighbouring countries.

 Sports

-Skiing, snowboarding and mountaineering are among the most popular sports, reflecting the nature of the country Winter sports are practised by natives and visitors.
+Skiing, snowboarding and mountaineering are among the most popular sports, reflecting the nature of the country.
+Winter sports are practised by natives and visitors.
 The bobsleigh was invented in St. Moritz.
 The first world ski championships were held in Mürren (1931) and St. Moritz (1934).
 The latter town hosted the second Winter Olympic Games in 1928 and the fifth edition in 1948.
 Among its most successful skiers and world champions are Pirmin Zurbriggen and Didier Cuche.

-The most prominently watched sports in Switzerland are football, ice hockey, Alpine skiing, "Schwingen", and tennis.
+The most prominently watched sports in Switzerland are football and ice hockey.

-The headquarters of the international football's and ice hockey's governing bodies, the International Federation of Association Football (FIFA) and International Ice Hockey Federation (IIHF) are located in Zürich.
+The headquarters of the international football's and ice hockey's governing bodies, the International Federation of Association Football (FIFA) and International Ice Hockey Federation (IIHF) are located in Zurich.
 Many other headquarters of international sports federations are located in Switzerland.
 For example, the International Olympic Committee (IOC), IOC's Olympic Museum and the Court of Arbitration for Sport (CAS) are located in Lausanne.

 Switzerland hosted the 1954 FIFA World Cup and was the joint host, with Austria, of the UEFA Euro 2008 tournament.
-The Swiss Super League is the nation's professional football club league.
+The Swiss Super League is the nation's professional football club league, with clubs including BSC Young Boys performing consistently in European club competitions.
 Europe's highest football pitch, at 2000 m above sea level, is located in Switzerland, the Ottmar Hitzfeld Stadium.